francis-clairicia/EasyNetwork/docs/source/tutorials/echo_client_server_tcp.rst

 .. note::

-   Pay attention to :meth:`~.AsyncBaseRequestHandler.handle`, it is an :std:term:`asynchronous generator` function.
+   Pay attention to :meth:`~.AsyncStreamRequestHandler.handle`, it is an :std:term:`asynchronous generator` function.

    All requests sent by the client are literally injected into the generator via the :keyword:`yield` statement.